 Handbook: “Awareness raising and empathy training measures for promoting work with migrants”

 Toolkit (collection / adaptation of best practices): “Empowerment of migrants”

 The project is innovative in a way that migrants, refugees and/or asylum seekers are given a voice in determining what means are vital in their integration process.
-This goes on and is supported by the interviews from those persons working closest to the migrants.
-These persons can decide what has and has not worked well, what tools would be useful and so on.
+This was supported by the interviews from those persons working closest to the migrants.
+These persons decided what has and has not worked well, what tools were useful and so on.

-The innovation includes also targeting new groups which so far have not been directly associated with migrant service.
-The project is going to focus not only on education field but also social fields, to take into account various target groups working closely with the migrants and having important voice in creating social attitudes towards migration and integration.
-These groups involves educators, police guards and volunteers.
-Educators, who consists of teachers, pedagogues and students of educational science are responsible for shaping peoples` attitudes.
+The innovation includes also targeting new groups which so far had not been directly associated with migrant service.
+The project focused not only on education field but also social fields, taking into account various target groups working closely with the migrants and having important voice in creating social attitudes towards migration and integration.
+These groups involved educators, police guards and volunteers.
+Educators, who consisted of teachers, pedagogues and students of educational science are responsible for shaping peoples` attitudes.
 We do believe that they have influence on young generations and that there is need to raise and educate people in a spirit of tolerance and deep understanding for other religions, nations and political views.